Review Notes for the Deep Learning Course

 • Understand regularization (L1, L2)

-• Master common theories: NFL, Ugly Duckling, Occam’s Razor, etc.
+• Master common theorems: NFL, Ugly Duckling, Occam’s Razor, etc.

 • Master Logistic regression, Softmax regression

-• Master various common loss function formulas and their applications to specific scenarios, such as square loss, cross-entropy loss, etc.
+• Master various common loss function formulas and their application scenarios, such as squared loss, cross-entropy loss, etc.

 • Understand empirical risk and structural risk

-• Master the advantages and disadvantages of a few common activation functions (Sigmoid, ReLU)
+• Master the advantages and disadvantages of several common activation functions (Sigmoid, ReLU)

 • Understand the basics of feedforward neural networks

-• Master the features of convolutional neural networks (compared to fully connected networks)
+• Master the characteristics of convolutional neural networks (compared to fully connected networks)

-• Convolutional networks: convolutional kernels, feature maps, number of color channels
+• Convolutional networks: convolution kernel, feature map, number of color channels

-• Master residual networks (working principle, formulas, etc.)
+• Master residual networks (working principles, formulas, etc.)

 Chapter 6